-Intro to 3D Printing (1 session, 3 hours)
+Intro to 3D Printing (2 session, 2 hours each)

 This course covers the basics of 3D printing workflow for consumer-level 3D printers.
 We will walk through several free or open source 3D computer aided design (CAD) programs, and teach you about software options to take CAD files and turn them into the types of files that are used by common 3D printers.

 3D Printed Science Projects (1 session, 2 hours)